preyeapere/minikube-project/task-folder/task2/solution2.md

 ## solution
-To delete pod nginx mistakenly created in myspace k delete pod nginx -n myspace i.To create myspace and a pod (nginx) with image ngnix in that space all at once we run.This command creates a dry run of pod nginx-pod.yaml k run nginx --namespace=myspace --image=ngnix --dry-run=client -o yaml > nginx-pod.yaml ii. iii.To creat a busybox pod that runs the command "ls"  we use k run busybox --image=busybox --command --restart=Never -it -- ls To checks output at the same time we use, k run busybox --image=busybox --restart=Never -it -- bin/bash –command echo “i  love Devops” –dry-run=client -o yaml > echo1.yaml
+To delete pod nginx mistakenly created in myspace k delete pod nginx -n myspace

+i.To create myspace and a pod (nginx) with image ngnix in that space all at once we run.This command creates a dry run of pod nginx-pod.yaml k run nginx --namespace=myspace --image=ngnix --dry-run=client -o yaml > nginx-pod.yaml

+ii.

+iii.To creat a busybox pod that runs the command "ls"  we use k run busybox --image=busybox --command --restart=Never -it -- ls

+ To  create a pod echo1.yaml and check output at the same time we use, k run busybox --image=busybox --restart=Never -it -- bin/sh –c echo “i  love Devops” –dry-run=client -o yaml > echo1.yaml